+There will be no permanent loss of natural habitat as a result of the Project.
+The Project will result in the temporary loss of 12.09 ha of natural habitat onshore.
 This habitat will be reinstated following the completion of construction.
 All of this habitat lies within the Danube Delta designated sites and qualifies as critical habitat.
-Additional details on the areas of different natural habitats that will be temporarily lost and the potential for reinstating these habitats are provided in Appendix D.
+Additional detail on the area of different natural habitats that will be temporarily lost and the potential for reinstating this habitat is provided in Appendix D.